Submit your email address to get a link for quick download on your desktop and get started!

 The gray circle stands for the undetermined state.
 The red circle stands for a low line level, and the green circle stands for a high line level.

-Once you have configured the settings in the software you can start using Serial Port Debugger to collect data from your system’s COM ports.
-Follow these steps to start monitoring serial data:
+Once you have configured the settings in the software you can start using COM Port Debugger to collect data from your system’s COM ports.
+Follow these steps to start start monitoring serial data:

 1. Launch Serial Data Debugger.

 2. Choose “Session >>> New session” from the main menu, use the CTRL+N shortcut or click “New” on the main toolbar.

 3. The “New monitoring session” window will be displayed:

 Select how you want to view your data using the visualizers that will be employed during the session.

 By using the “Start monitoring now” and “Start in new window” checkboxes you can control the characteristics of a new monitoring session.